arminrejzovic/bosscript-docs/src/pages/en/type-definitions.md

 formatImage(getImageSrc(), {hue: 10, contrast: 22, saturation: 44, filter: "sepia"});
 ```

-If you are familiar with TypeScript's `interface`, `tip` is a similar concept.
+If you are familiar with bosscript's `interface`, `tip` is a similar concept.
 The difference is that `tip` definitions
 don't have functions, and `interfaces` don't provide a constructor.